Ayushburman/C-Programming-Projects/CisFunny.md

-Here is a comprehensive collection of **C Programming Tips, Tricks, Facts,
+Here is a comprehensive collection of **C Programming Tips, Tricks,

----

 # 1. Fundamental Facts